 - That the political contribution is not tax deductible.

-Also, list an address where checks can be mailed and to what organization the contribution should be made out.
+Also, list an address where checks can be mailed (yes, some people prefer snail-mail) and to what organization the contribution should be made out to.